-- 1. The County Fashion Revue and Awards Program will be held Thursday July 11th, 5:00pm in the Cow Palace at the Maryland State Fairgrounds.
-Preliminary judging will take place on June 15th at the Maryland State Fairgrounds.
+- 1. The County Fashion Revue and Awards Program will be held Thursday July 17th, 5:00pm in the Cow Palace at the Maryland State Fairgrounds.
+Preliminary judging will take place on July 17th at the Maryland State Fairgrounds.
 Location on the fairgrounds to be determined.
 Superintendent will schedule appointments upon receipt of registrations.
-In order to be eligible for premiums for Fashion Revue, 4-H'ers MUST participate in both preliminary judging and the final show at the fair. - 2.
-Contestants must complete a separate entry form for each outfit.
-Entry forms will be available through a google form on the fair website.
-Entries are due to Laura Kefauver by May 24th.
+In order to be eligible for premiums for Fashion Revue, 4-H'ers MUST participate in both preliminary judging and the final show at the fair - 2.
+Contestants must enter through the Blue Ribbon system by June 1st.
+Entry forms will be shared with contestants via email from the superintendent.
+Entries are due to the Baltimore County 4-H Office Attn: Anita Thomas by July 1st.
 NO LATE ENTIRES WILL BE ACCEPTED.
 For more information call Laura Kefauver at the phone number listed above. - 3.
 Age Divisions are determined by 4-H youths age as of January 1 of the current year: a.
 CLOVERS ages 5-7; JUNIORS ages 8-10; INTERMEDIATES ages 11-13; SENIORS ages 14 18. - 4.
 Clovers may enter only one outfit either constructed or Ready-to-Wear.
 Clovers will participate in both the preliminary judging and the Fashion Revue.
 They will receive special Clover ribbons. - 5.
 Junior, Intermediate and Senior contestants may enter no more than two outfits.
 Each outfit must be entered in a different category.
 Contestants must place themselves in one of the categories on their application. - 6.
 All judges' decisions are final at the time of preliminary judging. - 7.
-No changes may be made to Senior outfits that are chosen to go to State Fair.
-You MUST go to the State contest in the outfit chosen by the judges. - 8.
 All outfits entered in categories, except Ready-to-Wear, must be constructed by the 4-H youth using a sewing machine, hand stitching, weaving, knitting, or crocheting.
 The entire outfit does not have to be home constructed, unless listed as a requirement for the category.
 (For example, if a 4-H youth made a pair of shorts to enter in the Active Wear category, they could either make or buy a shirt to go with them.)
 Accessories do not need to be made by the contestant.
-However, they will be taken into consideration in judging the overall appearance of the outfit. - 9.
+However, they will be taken into consideration in judging the overall appearance of the outfit. - 8.
 Outfits entered in the Ready-to-Wear category must be constructed by a manufacturer.
 No home constructed items may be entered in this category.
 Garments do not have to be purchased new (i.e. they may be purchased at thrift or second-hand stores, yard sales, etc.) and may be altered.
 Accessories will be taken into consideration in judging the overall appearance of the outfit.